-8.540.6.D.
+8.540.5.D.
 Documents that the Family/In-Home Caregiver Responsibilities:

-The Home Health Agency must inform the member and their family/in-home caregiver of the following responsibilities for PDN services and ensure the caregiver:

-- 1. Is able to assume some portion of the client's member's care when an agency nurse is not available. - 2.
-Has the specific skills necessary to care for the client member. - 3.
-Has completed CPR instruction or certification and/or training specific to the client's member's emergency needs prior to providing PDN services. - 4.
-Is able to maintain a home environment that allows for safe home care, including a plan for emergency situations. - 5.
-Participates in the planning, implementation and evaluation of PDN services. - 6.
-Communicates changes in care needs and any problems to health care providers and physicians or allowed practitioners as needed. - 7.
-Works toward the client's member's maximum independence, including finding and using alternative resources as appropriate. - 8.
-Has notified power companies, fire departments and other pertinent agencies, of the presence of a person relying on skilled nursing in the household.
+- 5.1.
+The Home Health Agency must inform the member and their family/in-home caregiver of the following responsibilities for PDN services and ensure that the caregiver: - Is able to assume some portion of the client's member's care when agency staff is not available. - b.
+Has the specific skills necessary to care for the -client.member. - c.
+Has completed CPR instruction or certification and/or training specific to the client's member's emergency needs prior to providing PDN services. - d.
+Is able to maintain a home environment that allows for safe home care, including a plan for emergency situations. - e.
+Participates in the planning, implementation and evaluation of PDN services. - f.
+Communicates changes in care needs and any problems to health care providers and physicians or allowed practitioners as needed.

+- g.
+Works toward the client's member's maximum independence, including finding and using alternative resources as appropriate. - h.
+Has notified power companies, fire departments and other pertinent agencies, of the presence of a special needsperson relying on skilled nursing person in the household

-8.540.6.E Environmental Requirements
+8.540.5.E.
+Environmental Requirements

-The Home Health Agency performs an in-home assessment and documents that the home meets the following safety requirements:

-- 1. Adequate electrical power including a backup power system. - 2.
-Adequate space and ventilation for equipment and supplies. - 3.
-Adequate fire safety and adequate exits for medical and other emergencies. - 4.
-A clean environment to the extent that the client's member's life or health is not at risk. - 5.
-A working telephone is available 24 hours a day.
+- 6.1.
+The Home Health Agency pPerforms an in-home assessment and documents that the home meets the following safety requirements: - a.
+Adequate electrical power, including a back-up power system. - b.
+Adequate space and ventilation for equipment and supplies. - Adequate fire safety and adequate exits for medical and other emergencies. - d.
+A clean environment to the extent that the client's member's life or health is not at risk. - e.
+A working telephone available 24 hours a day.

-8.540.6.F.
+8.540.5.F.
 Physician or Allowed Practitioner Role

-The Home Health Agency shall coordinate with the client's member's attending physician or allowed practitioner to:

-- 1. Determine that the client member is medically stable, except for acute episodes that can be managed under PDN, and that the client member can be safely served under the requirements and limitations of the PDN benefit. - 2.
-Cooperate with the URC in establishing medical eligibility. - 3.
-Prescribe a plan of care at least every 60 calendar days. - 4.
-Coordinate with any other physicians or allowed practitioner treating the elient member. - 5.
-Communicate changes in the client-member's medical condition and care including especially upon discharge from the hospital. - 6.
-Empower the client member and the Family/In-Home Caregiver by working with them and the Home Health Agency to maximize the client's member's independence.
+- 7.1.
+The Home Health Agency shall coordinate with the client's member's attending physician or allowed practitioner to: - a.
+Determine that the client\member is medically stable, except for acute episodes that can be managed under PDN, and that the client\member can be safely served under the requirements and limitations of the PDN benefit. - b.
+Cooperate with the URC in establishing medical eligibility. - c.
+Prescribe a plan of care at least every 60 days. - d.
+Coordinate with any other physicians or allowed practitioner who are treating the clientmember. - e.
+Communicate with the Home Health Agency about changes in the client's member's medical condition and care, especially upon including discharge from the hospital. - f.
+Empower the client-member and the Family/In-Home Caregiver by working with them and the Home Health Agency to maximize the client's member's independence.

-8.540.7 PRIOR AUTHORIZATION PROCEDURES
+8.540.6 PRIOR AUTHORIZATION PROCEDURES